Sahiladevi/health_track/docs/project_plan.md

 ### Goal 1: Understand how lifestyle and social factors affect health
 - Describe how lifestyle habits, socioeconomic status, and insurance coverage vary among U.S. adults.

-- Measure how these factors relate to BMI, blood pressure, cholesterol, blood sugar, and chronic diseases like diabetes and hypertension.
+- Measure how these factors relate to BMI, blood pressure, cholesterol, blood sugar, and chronic diseases like diabetes, obesity and hypertension.

 - Look closely at specific links—for example, how sleep duration influences BMI.